lu-chang-axonic/School_District_Analysis/README.md

 The changed passing rates have the following impacts on the summary tables:

-* District Summary:There are no significant impact on the district summary data.
+* District Summary:Given that the number of students subtracted from the total student counts is relatively small (461), there are no significant impact on the district summary data.
+All passing percentages only decreased very slightly.
 * School Summary: The passing pecentages for math, reading, and math and reading for THS have increased.
 * THS's performance relative to the other schools: Among all schools, THS's ranking based on the overall passing rate have increased from #3 from the bottom to top #3.
 * Math and reading scores by grade: Clearly, since the 9th grade scores were removed for THS, there was no math or reading scores for this grade for THS to participate the comparison.